Azincourt (novel): Publication

+Reception

+The book's publisher and retailer reported that it exceeded sales expectations and reached a broader readership than his previous bestsellers.

+Kirkus Reviews wrote: "The usual splendid stuff from the master of historical battle.
+There’s a bit of deus ex machina, but it’s tolerable."

+The book currently holds a rating of 4.16 out of 5 on Goodreads with 40% of a total 30,918 ratings being 5 stars.

 Film adaptation

 In 2009, screenwriter Michael Hirst was said to be writing a screenplay based on the novel, with filming scheduled to begin in 2010.
 As of 2010, it was revealed that Michael Mann will direct the film adaptation, with filming for Mann's passion project pushed back due to script revisions by Benjamin Ross and Stuart Hazeldine.